-Using data from the National Transit Database (NTD), we can see regional ridership results for January – June over a 15-year period.
+Using data from the National Transit Database (NTD), we can see regional ridership results for January through September for each year over a 15-year period.

-This chart shows RTA system first half 2018 ridership by mode, represented by the blue bars.
+This chart shows RTA system ridership through September by mode, represented by the blue bars.
 The orange dot within each bar represents the peer average ridership performance for that mode.
-Our Service Boards’ performance was favorable to peer averages for four of six modes.
+Our Service Boards’ performance was favorable to peer averages for three of six modes.

-Each bus peer agency reported ridership losses for first half of 2018, and for the heavy rail mode, only SEPTA saw an increase, aided by their Super Bowl parade attendance, some mode shift from their bus service, and the elimination of premium route fares.
+Each bus peer agency reported ridership losses through September 2018, and for the heavy rail mode, only one agency (SEPTA) saw an increase.

-Pace bus showed a 3.5% ridership decrease from first half 2017, which was about half a percentage point worse compared to its peers.
+Pace bus showed a 3.7% ridership decrease compared to 2017, which was about two percentage points worse compared to its peers.

-ADA Paratransit ridership increased by 0.9%, compared to a peer average decrease of 1.7%.
+ADA Paratransit ridership decreased by 0.6%, compared to a peer average decrease of 2.0%.

-The Chicago region ranks second of the ten regions, with a 3.1% ridership decrease versus the average regional peer ridership loss of 5.7%.
+The Chicago region ranks fourth of the ten regions, with a 2.9% ridership decrease versus the average regional peer ridership loss of 3.8%.